Last updated on July 24th, 2022 at 12:22 pm

 Cala Porto or Lama Monachile, as the beach is called, is where you will go swimming in the summer.
 That said, a visit to the beach is mandatory any time of year.
 This is the perfect place to hang out among locals while enjoying the view of a lifetime.

-Read our thorough guide to the best Puglia beaches here!
+Read our thorough guide to the best Puglia beaches!

 5. Admire Ponte Lama Monachile

-The magnificent Lama Monachile Bridge serves as the perfect backdrop to the gorgeous Cala Port Beach.
+The magnificent Lama Monachile, an ancient Roman bridge, serves as the perfect backdrop to the gorgeous Cala Port Beach.
 The bridge is one of the few remnants of an ancient Roman road, the Via Traiana.
 The latter was built by the emperor Trajan in order to connect Benevento in Campania to Brindisi in Puglia.

 6. Take a Selfie With Domenico Modugno

 Apart from being one of the most important artists of his time, Domenico Modugno was also a passionate advocate of human rights.
-Born in Polignano a Mare in 1928, he left his hometown at the age of 9.
-Yet this didn’t stop Polignano a Mare from paying tribute to Modugno in 2009 by erecting a 3m tall statue of him facing the town with open arms.
+Polignano a Mare is the birthplace of Domenico Modugno.
+He left his hometown at the age of nine.
+Yet this didn’t stop Polignano a Mare from paying tribute to Modugno in 2009 by erecting a three-metre-tall statue of him facing the town with open arms.

 7. Marvel At The View From Pietra Piatta